OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

 The ``play`` entry point
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The first entry point, ``play`` takes as argument a natural number
+The first entry point, ``play`` takes as argument a pair composed of:
-parameter, which is the number chosen by the player, as well as the
+- a natural number, which is the number chosen by the player
+- and a key hash, which is the address on which a player wishes to be
+  payed
-current storage of the smart contract.
+as well as the current storage of the smart contract.

 .. code-block:: OCaml